Notebook with lettering DAM - Digital Asset Management

 • archiving and versioning files

 In the meantime, many routine tasks that used to have to be done manually have been taken away from a digital asset manager by intelligent tools.
-Modern DAM systems partly work with AI-supported image recognition, so that e.g. objects and persons are recognized and corresponding TAGs (keywords) are generated automatically.
+Modern DAM systems partly work with AI-supported image recognition, so that e.g. objects and persons are recognized and corresponding Tags (keywords) are generated automatically.
 The problem of duplicates can also be solved today by background routines.

 In summary, we can say: